Lazy Parameter Tuning and Control: Choosing All Parameters Randomly From a Power-Law Distribution: Runtime Analysis

 The probability of separating the two heaviest objects into two different bins is at least the probability that the heavy-tailed \ollga performs an iteration of the \oea (which by Lemma~\ref{lem:opo_iteration} is $\Theta(1)$) multiplied by the probability that in this iteration we move one of these two objects into a different bin and do not move the second object.
 This is at least

 Consequently, in an expected number of $O(n)$ iterations the two heaviest objects will be separated into different bins.

-When the two heaviest objects are separated into different bins, since we have $w_2 \le w_1 \le \ell$, neither of the two heaviest objects can be the critical one.
+Note that the weight of the heaviest object cannot be greater than the weight of the heavier bin (even in the optimal solution), hence we have $w_2 \le w_1 \le \ell$.
+Therefore, when the two heaviest objects are separated into different bins neither of them can be the critical one.
 Hence, the critical weight is now at most $w_3 < \frac{w}{3}$.

 \textbf{Case 2: $w_2 \le \frac{w}{3}$.} Since the heaviest object can never be the critical one, the critical weight is at most $w_2 \le \frac{w}{3}$.

 Once the critical weight is at most $\frac{w}{3}$, we define a potential function